DomBurke23/my-react-app/README.md

 The main branch uses Mock Data from a css file.
 The branch RealAPIData-NotMockData calls a API which gets the data for the quiz for us.
-We got that api from https://opentdb.com/api_config.php
+We got that api from https://opentdb.com/api_config.php make sure you choose URL Encoding (RFC 3986).
+Problem is that api returns 429 too many requests so doesn't work as well

 ## Available Scripts